How to Grow a Lumberjack Beard (2023 Style Guide)

 The lumberjack beard has thicker sideburns, a mustache, and beard hair.
 While not typically patchy, you may want to brush over your patches to direct hair to grow in the bald spots.

-Lumberjack beards typically have thick hair along the jawline, chin, and upper lip with connecting hair from the mouth to chin hair.
+Lumberjack beards typically have thick hair along the jawline, chin, and upper lip with connecting hair from the mouth to the chin hair.

 2. Trim Back Stray Hairs